intel-lab-lkp/linux/Documentation/process/backporting.rst

 ~~~~~~~

 A good first step is to look at ``git log`` for the file that has the
-conflict -- this is usually sufficient when there aren't a lot of
+conflict -- this is usually sufficient when there are not a lot of
 patches to the file, but may get confusing if the file is big and
 frequently patched.
 You should run ``git log`` on the range of commits
 between your currently checked-out branch (``HEAD``) and the parent of